 For work reasons, we had to get our own joint policy.
 So I begun the process of shopping around for a policy and read up on the insurance market.

 Now, for some reason, I thought this was going to be the biggest pain, and I was very happy when it took me about 30 minutes tops, calling around to a few different insurance companies.
+Using an online service I was able to effortlessly find cheap car insurance quotes and then follow-up with the best ones.

 In order to get the lowest amount possible for car insurance, I raised our comprehensive deductible from $100 to $500, and our collision deductible from $500 to $1,000.
 There is no need for a $100 comprehensive deductible.
 If something happens to your car and it costs less than $500 to fix, you’re most likely going to fix it yourself anyway because you don’t want your insurance to go up.
 Same with collision.
 I was able to save $70 every six months, or $140 for the year, on Eric’s policy alone just by making these two minor changes.